-Learn how to prepare the best seafood boil as a special meal with a variety of seafood, sausage, corn, potatoes, and seasoning.
-We'll teach you all the tips and tricks whether you want to serve just your family for dinner or serve a large gathering of people.
-It's a WHOLE LOTTA YUM!
+While it might at first seem intimidating, hosting your own seafood boil is honestly way easier than it seems!
+We'll teach you all the tips and tricks on putting together a seafood party whether you want to serve just your family for dinner or serve a large gathering of people.

 It's easy to change up the type of seafood getting used or the quantity you're serving, but seasoning your water is very critical.
 Here's the ratio regardless if you're making our exact recipe or plan to scale it up or down.